atarantini/dns-stress/README.rst

 License
 ^^^^^^^

-This code is free software and that stuff.
-The complete license will be included in this software some day.
+This code is released under the GNU General Public License V3, see COPING file for a complete copy of the license.